Tinkerforge/generators/java/Readme.txt

 and run it with the following parameters (1.
 Windows and 2.
 Linux/Mac OS)

 1.) java -cp Tinkerforge.jar;.
-ExampleConfiguration (windows)
+ExampleConfiguration
 2.) java -cp Tinkerforge.jar:.
-ExampleConfiguration (linux)
+ExampleConfiguration

 (Note: The difference is colon vs semicolon)